valinet/valinet.github.io/_posts/2021-01-14-Get-better-NTFS-support-on-Raspberry-Pi.markdown

 The first step when you want to do such things is to look on the [Arch Wiki](https://wiki.archlinux.org/) or in the [Arch User Repository](https://aur.archlinux.org/) for any relevant packages regarding this.
 Arch is a very good distro, very well documented, it is my go to choice when I have the opportunity.
 On Raspberry Pi, of course, I run Raspbian since Arch is not really an option.
 It does not matter that Raspbian is Debian while Arch is Arch - they use a very friendly packaging system and we can get a lot of useful info from there and come up with a script that will run just fine on the Pi.

 A good candidate for our search is [ntfs3-dkms](https://aur.archlinux.org/packages/ntfs3-dkms/) from AUR.
 Looking at the PKGBUILD, I can see it downloads the files directly off the mailing list in the form of patches which apply one after the other to generate the files for the driver.
-What's great about this package is that it comes with a proper dkms.conf file, so it is really easy to integrate this with DKMS, which will make sure the driver gets rebuilt when the kernel is updated etc.
+What's great about this package is that it comes with a proper dkms.conf file, so it is really easy to integrate this with DKMS, which will make sure the driver gets rebuilt when the kernel is updated etc. Also, another advantage is that is gets properly installed in the system, so it can be loaded automatically on demand, without you having to do any `insmod ntfs3.ko` beforehand.

 So, I came up with an installation script that largely mimics the PKGBUILD of the Arch package.
 The single issue I have found is that the driver does not compile as is on Raspberry Pi.
 The kernel on my Pi is `5.4.72-v7l+` (`uname -r`).
 This kernel does not have support for the [readahead](https://elixir.bootlin.com/linux/latest/C/ident/readahead_control) operation in file systems.
 This has been introduced around version 5.8 as far as I can tell.
 Fortunately, this is not that big of a thing - it is just an improvement that the kernel offers that drivers can take advantage of.
 This new driver takes advantage of that, but since our current kernel does not support that, we can take out that support (which equates to deleting a few lines from a certain source file) and then it compiles and works just fine.
 I have included the relevant patch in the installation script (make sure to run it as root, so with `sudo`):